 Ex.
 Lisa criticized, “Did you see that girl’s ugly dress?
 I would never wear that.”

 *** I like this idea from Janet Fitch: Find a section in the story where the characters have a whole conversation, and then cross out the dialogue that is commonplace.
 Because, as Fitch says, “A line anybody could say is a line nobody should say.”
 BRILLIANT!!!!!

-3. Mentor Texts show the appropriate amount of dialogue.
+Mentor Texts show the appropriate amount of dialogue.
 I am sure you have one of these sitting on your library shelf!
 They all show great examples of using dialogue in a narrative story!
 Read the story to your students and point out how the author uses dialogue.

-4. Taking notes on how to write dialogue will help students remember the lesson as well as give them a resource to refer back to when writing.
+Taking notes on how to write dialogue will help students remember the lesson as well as give them a resource to refer back to when writing.
 This interactive writing notebook page uses speech bubbles to give example of dialogue and flip open to take notes.
 You may also use MINI WRITING ANCHOR CHARTS to paste in notebooks if you don’t have time for interactive writing notebooks.

 I HOPE YOU FOUND THIS USEFUL AND YOUR STUDENTS ARE USING DIALOGUE IN A WAY THAT WON’T MAKE YOU PULL YOUR HAIR OUT!